forcedotcom/cli/releasenotes/sfdx/README.md

     (GitHub issue [#1392](https://github.com/forcedotcom/cli/issues/1392))

+* FIX: The `force:data:bulk:upsert` command now breaks up a batch if it exceeds the max limit of 10MB characters per batch, even if the batch is below the other limit of 10K records.
+This fix is particular helpful if your CSV file contains extra long lines, such as when upserting large text areas.

+    Many thanks to [Anthony Heber](https://github.com/aheber) who submitted the GitHub issue, and then went ahead and fixed it.
+Our awesome community comes through again!
+(GitHub issue [#1460](https://github.com/forcedotcom/cli/issues/1460))

 * FIX: The URLs to download the release candidates of Salesforce CLI in `.tar.xz` format are now pointing to the most recent versions.
 (GitHub issue [#1478](https://github.com/forcedotcom/cli/issues/1478))

 ## 7.146.0 (April 14, 2022) [stable]